 For example, if some products are reaching the end of the production line with defects, it is useful to have visibility into their whole production process.
 Perhaps they did not stop through a particular station for quality check.
-Or maybe all defective products were handled by the same new operator, which points to gaps in training.
+Or maybe all defective products were handled by the same new operator, which points to gaps in operator training.
 Or perhaps all defective products went through the same machine, which should be checked by maintenance.
 Or all defective products contain components from a particular supplier.

 Benefits of traceability

 Having access to all the data on products’ paths enables manufacturers to dig deep, and find the root cause of problems.
 Issues are identified and solved quickly to minimize impact.

 Seeing how parts and products move through lines facilitates continuous improvement.
 Indeed, improvement opportunities are lost when genealogical data is not accessible.
 Knowing where and when bottlenecks and delays occur makes real-time optimization possible.

 Since traceability monitors how products move through the manufacturing process, it helps with value stream mapping.
 Equipped with detailed product genealogy records, manufacturers gain supply chain visibility, which provides a much more granular picture of their operations’ value stream.

 Moreover, part traceability along the entire production line can also help find key points where quality check-ups should be added.
 It also increases accountability and engagement on the shop floor.

 Finally, in highly regulated industries, manufacturers do not need to weigh the benefits of traceability, since it is compulsory.
 In any case, digital technologies can make demonstrating traceability simple and seamless.